 Let’s take this a bit further and explore the meaning of the word memory and the role memories play in hypnosis.
 A memory is a perception influenced by attitudes, experiences, knowledge, stage of development, etc. It is NOT reality itself, but rather an interpretation.
 Bear with me.

-There is so much depth and value to hypnosis – and my silent prayer is that those who stand the most to gain from this modality will continue to educate themselves and embrace the overarching principle of hypnosis, self-awareness and self-empowerment.
+There is so much depth and value to hypnosis – and my silent prayer is that those who stand the most to gain from this modality will continue to educate themselves.
+And they will come to embrace even the latent and long-term benefits of hypnosis on their journey of self-awareness and self-empowerment.

-- Exercise is to Physical Fitness as Hypnosis is to Mental Fitness - October 26, 2021
+To learn more about the role of hypnosis in creating change, click here: Exercise is to Physical Fitness as Hypnosis is to Mental Fitness – Sensorium Hypnosis, LLC